 Instant Replay

-A feature allowing specific moments of a live stream to be replayed in real time, commonly used in sports and game streaming.
+A feature that allows specific moments of a live stream to be replayed in real-time is commonly used in sports and game streaming.

 Invite Link (Guest Invite Link)

-A URL sent to a guest speaker or co-host allowing them to join a live stream remotely via webcam and microphone.
+A URL sent to a guest speaker or co-host lets them join a live stream remotely via webcam and microphone.

 IP Streaming (Internet Protocol Streaming)